jeffreykegler/hoonlint/misc/whitespace.md

 The second pseudo-join runs from line 31 to line 32.

 Let `J` be a **join column**.
-A text is **pseudo-joined** at `J` if and only if every line of it, except the last line, has a comment aligned at `J`.
+A multiline text is a **pseudo-join** at `J` if and only if every line of it, except the last line, has a comment aligned at `J`.
-Note that this implies that the first, partial, line of the gap must contain a comment aligned at `J`.
+This implies that the first, partial, line of the pseudo-join must contain a comment aligned at `J`.

 Visually, the pseudo-join's comments look like "place holders" for the text that follows the pseudo-join.

+Intuitively, a pseudo-join is
+said to be
+**equivalent**
-Intuitively, a pseudo-join is equivalent to a horizontal gap if the text that follows both of them is aligned at the same column location.
+to a flat gap
+if the text that follows both of them is aligned at the same column location.
 More formally,
 Let `file1` be a Hoon source file.
 Let `J` be the join column of a pseudo-join in `file1`.
-Construct another Hoon source file, `file2`, by lexically replacing the pseudo-join with a horizontal gap.
+Construct another Hoon source file, `file2`, by lexically replacing the pseudo-join with a flat gap.
-Call that horizontal gap, `G`.
+Call that flat gap, `G`.
 Let `H` be the column location immediately after `G` in `file2`.
-The pseudo-join and the horizontal gap are **equivalent** if and only if `J == H`.
+The pseudo-join and the flat gap are **equivalent** if and only if `J == H`.

 ## Horizontal, multiline and vertical separation

-If the gap immediately preceding a text block contains a newline, the text block is **multiline separated**.
-If a text block is not multiline separated, it is **horizontally separated**.

-If a horizontal gap is allowed according to these conventions, it is a **standard** horizontal gap.
+If a flat gap is allowed according to these conventions, it is a **comformant** flat gap.
-If the gap immediately preceding a text block is a pseudo-join equivalent to a standard horizontal gap, the text block is **pseudo-joined**.
+If the gap immediately preceding a text block is a pseudo-join equivalent to a comformant flat gap, the text block is **pseudo-joined**.

-If a text block is multiline separated, but not pseudo-joined, the text block is **vertically separated**.
+If the gap immediately preceding a text block is flat or a pseudo-join, the text block is **horizontally separated**.
+If a text block is not
+horizontally separated,
+then it is **vertically separated**.

 ## Inter-line Alignment